artOwlDev/nba-mvp-model/README.md

 The goal of this project is to leverage historical NBA statistics to predict who is most likely to win the MVP award.
 The workflow includes:

-Data Acquisition – Scapred data from https://www.basketball-reference.com/
+Data Acquisition – Scraped data from https://www.basketball-reference.com/

 Data Cleaning & Normalization – Processed and standardized the data to ensure consistency and reliability for modeling.